mms112/ExpandWorldPrefabs/README.md

   - `<pdata_baseValue>`: Amount of nearby player base structures.
   - `<pdata_possibleEvents>`: List of possible events.
 - `<pid>`: Steam/Playfab of the client that controls the object.
-  - Note: The client always controls its player object.
+  - The client always controls its player object.
 - `<pname>`: Player name of the client that controls the object.
 - `<pchar>`: Character id of the client that controls the object.
 - `<owner>`: Id of the owner client (long number).